wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 2. Set up database to store all of user's data
 3. Create GUI interface to the program to increase aesthetics
 4. Include currency conversion to cater to users from different countries
+5. Include graphs and statistics for users to have a better overview of their finances

 ## Glossary